-Next up, we shot with the hard working Serena.
-What was originally planned as a half day shoot turned into two days of laughs and great times!
-Serena left such a wonderful impression on the entire crew that day that i'm sure none of us will ever forget.
+Next up, we shot with the hard-working Serena.
+What was initially planned as a half-day shoot turned into two days of laughs and great times!
+Serena left such a remarkable impression on the entire crew that day that I'm sure none of us will ever forget.

 (Pictured: model Teagan Rothwell with make-up artist Jim J)

 As always, we have our friend and go-to MUA Jim on hand at our shoots, including the one pictured above with our friend Teagan.
 Being able to work alongside models who are not only exceptional at what they do but are so open to collaboration and are willing to do whatever it takes has created so many beautiful connections and friendships for all of the staff at Euphorie.